 The testing process started.

 Nurses, interns walked in at different times to check pulse and blood pressure, to collect blood samples.
 We waited patiently.
 A stout nurse came in to collect a sample of the urine.
 But Tom was unable to pass urine, which she noted in the admissions sheet.
 She walked out.

 Tom rested intermittently and I sat wondering if the publisher had called.
 I quickly made a few urgent calls from outside the ER and returned to find a shocked Tom looking up at me.

 Slowly he spoke with as much calm as he could muster, “I have a kidney failure:”

 I sat and my first thought was I must console him.
 But as an after-thought I told him to get treated.
 He nodded slowly, but thoughtfully while we continued our wait.

-Some time later a nurse came in.
+Hours later a nurse came in.
 Tom was being moved to a ward.
 They would start him on dialysis as his creatinine was 1300.
 So paperwork for admission started.
 I looked at my watch.
-16.20 hours.
+18.20 hours.
 No wonder my stomach was growling.

 I became aware of Tom’s eyes on me.
 His eyes expressed his gratitude while he vocalized his feelings, “Good we reached on time”.
 He concluded that I should leave.
 Gathering my wits I agreed, promising to meet him the next day.